What Can Go Wrong

-Most people will experience a sexual difficulty at some point in their lifetime.
-Luckily, there are sex therapists and counselors who are trained to help people with these issues.
-Although individual cases vary in their specifics, there are a few sexual concerns that are quite common.
+Most people will experience some sort of sexual difficulty at some point in their lifetime.
+Luckily, various healthcare professionals, including sex therapists and counselors, are trained to help people with these issues.
+Although individual cases vary in their specifics, a few sexual concerns are quite common.

-The top two sexual concerns for women are 1) low or lack of sexual desire and 2) being pre-orgasmic.
-The first concern is that many women report that they have little or no desire to have sex, even if they are in otherwise satisfying relationships.
-The second concern is women who haven’t yet experienced an orgasm.
+The top two sexual concerns for women are low desire or complete lack of sexual desire and being preorgasmic.
+Up to 40 percent of women report that they have little or no desire to have sex, even if they are in otherwise satisfying relationships.
+This sexual dysfunction becomes more common as women age.
+The second concern pertains to women who haven’t yet experienced an orgasm.

-Low or lack of desire is an increasing trend among women (and men, too).
-Lack of desire often is accompanied by discussions of a lack of time or energy for sex.
+Low desire or lack of desire (hypoactive sexual desire disorder) is an increasing trend among women (and some men).
+Lack of desire is often accompanied by discussions about lack of time or energy for sex.
 Unfortunately, it can be a kind of “chicken and egg” situation.
 Lack of desire leads to lousy sex.
 And lousy sex makes you want sex even less.

-The list of possible causes of low sexual desire is extremely long because there are many factors that could come into play.
-Here are a few common sources of low desire:
+The list of possible causes of low sexual desire is quite long.
+Numerous factors may play a role in low desire.
+Listed below are a few common causes:

-Body Image Issues - Not liking what you see in the mirror can make the thought of being naked in front of someone else unpleasant.
+Not liking what you see in the mirror can make the thought of being naked in front of someone else unpleasant.
+Body image is tied to self-esteem, and low self-esteem is linked to low sexual desire.

-Relationship Conflicts - Conflict with your partner over everyday issues, from money concerns to different child-rearing opinions, can reduce your level of desire.
+Conflict with one’s partner over everyday issues, from money concerns to child-rearing, can reduce feelings of desire.

-Unskilled Sexual Partners - People who are with lovers and having “bad sex” often lose desire.
+People who are experiencing unsatisfactory sex often lose desire.
 The more bad sex you have, the less you want (conversely, the more good sex you have, the more you want).

 What You Can Do

 First, you should work with your physician to rule out any physical reasons for low desire.
 Next, it is important to understand how your body responds to touch.
-Make time to self-pleasure (masturbate) and explore your capacity for pleasure.
+Make time for self-pleasuring (masturbation) and explore your capacity to experience pleasure.
 In addition, seek educational resources that will help you communicate your sexual needs to your partner.
-For example, check out this article on talking to your partner about sex.

-Women who are pre-orgasmic have not yet had the experience of reaching orgasm, either with a partner or alone.
-The causes of this condition usually are a sexually repressive upbringing, a childhood sexual abuse experience, or ignorance about the body and sex in general.
-Usually the best way to deal with this is to see a sexologist or sex therapist to explore root causes and how to address them.
+Women who are preorgasmic have not yet had the experience of reaching orgasm, either with a partner or alone.
+Possible causes of this condition include a sexually repressive upbringing, childhood sexual abuse, or general ignorance about the body and sex.
+Usually the best approach may be to see a sexologist or sex therapist to explore root causes and possible solutions.

-Women who can have orgasms alone but not with a partner should first explore if medications are playing a part.
+Women who can reach orgasm alone, but not with a partner, should first explore the possibility that medications are playing a part.
 If not, other causes that relate to the relationship could be the root cause.
+Possible relationship issues include (but are not limited to): lack of trust, fear of intimacy, inability to “let go” in bed, a history of faking orgasms, an unskilled partner, or poor communication with a partner.

 What You Can Do